 - Debt payments and other obligations—credit card payments, student loan payments, child support, alimony, and life insurance

-Keeping it below 50%: Just because some expenses are essential doesn’t mean they’re not flexible.
+Keep it below 50%: Just because some expenses are essential doesn’t mean they’re not flexible.
 Small changes can add up, such as turning the heat down a few degrees in the winter (and turning your AC up a few degrees in the summer), buying—and stocking up on—groceries when they are on sale, and bringing lunch to work.
 Also consider driving a more affordable car, carpooling, or taking public transportation.
-Consider a high-deductible health plan (HDHP), with a health savings account (HSA) to reduce health care costs and taxable income.
+Consider a high-deductible health plan (HDHP), with a health savings account (HSA) to reduce health care costs and get a tax break.
 If you need to significantly reduce your living expenses, consider a less expensive home or apartment.
 There are many other ways you can save.
 Take a look at which essential expenses are most important, and which ones you may be able to cut back on.

-How to get to 15%.
-If contributing that amount right now is not possible, an employer may have a program that automatically increases contributions annually until a goal is met.
-Another strategy is to contribute at least enough to meet an employer match, and then if you get a raise or annual bonus, add all or part of these funds to your workplace savings plan or individual retirement account until you have reached the annual contribution limit.
+How to get to 15%: If contributing that amount right now is not possible, check to see if your employer has a program that automatically increases contributions annually until a goal is met.
+Another strategy is to start by contributing at least enough to meet an employer match, and then if you get a raise or annual bonus, add all or part of these funds to your workplace savings plan or individual retirement account until you have reached the annual contribution limit.

-Everyone needs an emergency fund.
+Everyone can benefit from having an emergency fund.
 An emergency, like an illness or job loss, is bad enough, but not being prepared financially can only make things worse.
-A good rule of thumb is to have enough put aside in savings to cover 3 to 6 months of essential expenses.
+A good practice is to have enough put aside in savings to cover 3 to 6 months of essential expenses.
 You can start with $1,000 or a month's worth of expenses, and then gradually build up to 3 to 6 months' worth.
 Think of emergency fund contributions as a regular bill every month, until there is enough built up.

-Once a sufficient emergency fund is in place, it’s a good idea to turn to saving for short-term expenses that pop up unexpectedly.
-Who hasn’t been invited to a wedding—or several?
+While emergency funds are meant for more significant events, like job loss, we also suggest saving a percentage of your pay to cover smaller unplanned expenses.
+Who hasn't been invited to a wedding—or several?
 Cracked the screen on a smartphone?
 Gotten a flat tire?
 In addition to those, there are certain categories of expenses which are often overlooked; for example, maintenance and repairs of cars, field trips for kids, copays for doctor's visits, Christmas gifts, and Halloween costumes, to name a few.
-Setting aside 5% of monthly pay can also help with these "one-off" expenses.
-It's good practice to have some money set aside for random expenses so you won't be tempted to tap into your emergency fund or pay for one by adding to an existing credit card balance.
+Setting aside 5% of monthly take-home pay can help with these "one-off" expenses.
+It's good practice to have some money set aside for random expenses so you won't be tempted to tap into your emergency fund or pay for one of these things by adding to an existing credit card balance.
 Over time, these balances can be hard to pay off.
-However, if you pay the entire credit card balance every month, and get points or cash back for purchases, using a credit card for one-off expenses may make sense.
+However, if you pay the entire credit card balance every month and get points or cash back for purchases, using a credit card for one-off expenses may make sense.

 How to get to 5%: Having this money automatically taken out of a paycheck and deposited in a separate account just for short-term savings can help a person reach this goal.

 The good news is that it isn’t about micromanaging every penny.
-Analyzing current spending and saving based on our three categories can give you control—and confidence.
-Undoubtedly, a financial situation will change over time.
+Analyzing current spending and saving based on our 3 categories can give you control—and confidence.
+Most everyone's financial situation will change over time.
 A new job, marriage, children, and other life events may change cash flow.
 It’s a good idea to revisit spending and saving regularly, particularly after any major life events.